yoronneko/yoronneko/README.md

-Hi, my name is Satoshi Takahashi.
-I live in Hiroshima of Japan.
 This is my personal repository.